Chinese checkers: Capture

 In the capture variant, all sixty game pieces start out in the hexagonal field in the center of the gameboard.
 The center position is left unoccupied, so pieces form a symmetric hexagonal pattern.
 Color is irrelevant in this variant, so players take turns hopping any game piece over any other eligible game piece(s) on the board.
 The hopped-over pieces are captured (retired from the game, as in English draughts) and collected in the capturing player's bin.
 Only jumping moves are allowed; the game ends when no further jumps are possible.
 The player with the most captured pieces is the winner.

-The board is tightly packed at the start of the game; as more pieces are captured, the board frees up, often allowing multiple captures to take place in a single move.
+The board is tightly packed at the start of the game.
+As more pieces are captured, the board frees up, often allowing multiple captures to take place in a single move.

 Two or more players can compete in this variant, but if there are more than six players, not everyone will get a fair turn.

 This variant resembles the game Leap Frog.
-The main difference being that in Leap Frog the board is a square board.
+The main difference being that in Leap Frog, the board is a square board.

 Diamond game

-Diamond game (ダイヤモンドゲーム) is a variant of Sternhalma played in South Korea and Japan.
-It uses the same jump rule as in Sternhalma.
+Diamond game (ダイヤモンドゲーム) is a variant of Chinese checkers played in South Korea and Japan.
+It uses the same jump rule as in Chinese checkers.
 The aim of the game is to enter all one's pieces into the star corner on the opposite side of the board, before opponents do the same.
 Each player has ten or fifteen pieces.
-Ten-piece diamond uses a smaller gameboard than Sternhalma, with 73 spaces.
-Fifteen-piece diamond uses the same board as in Sternhalma, with 121 spaces.
-To play diamond each player selects one color and places their 10 or 15 pieces on a triangle.
+Ten-piece diamond uses a smaller gameboard than Chinese checkers, with 73 spaces.
+Fifteen-piece diamond uses the same board as in Chinese checkers, with 121 spaces.
+To play diamond, each player selects one color and places their 10 or 15 pieces on a triangle.
 Two or three players can compete.

-Usually there are one "king piece" (王駒) and 14 common pieces (子駒) on each side.
-The king piece is the piece at the apex of each area and can jump over the common pieces but the common pieces cannot jump over the king piece.
+Usually, there are one "king piece" (王駒) and 14 common pieces (子駒) on each side.
+The king piece is the piece at the apex of each area and can jump over the common pieces, but the common pieces cannot jump over the king piece.

 Yin and Yang

-In Yin and Yang, only two players compete and as in Chess, Go and Othello, only the black and the white marbles are used.
+In Yin and Yang, only two players compete and as in chess, Go, and Othello, only the black and the white marbles are used.
 For more interesting play, at the start of the game, the triangle placement of the opponents' marbles does not have to be 180 degrees in opposition.

 Order Out Of Chaos

 Two or more players select their coloured marbles and then those marbles are randomly placed in the centre of the board.
-The object of the game is then for the players to move their marbles out of the chaos to their home corners creating order; the reverse of half a traditional game.
+The object of the game is then for the players to move their marbles out of the chaos to their home corners, creating order; the reverse of half a traditional game.